 3 – make our pledge public in a directory so our neighbors know our homes as part of the Safe Homes Network

-To join the network, please download and print the Longmeadow Safe Homes Pledge below, add your information, sign and send it to the high school.
+To join the network, please visit our pledge form, HERE.
 An electronic copy of the directory will be emailed to all the member families.

 All Longmeadow parents and guardians are invited to become involved with our organization.
 For more information, or to become involved, please contact Shelly Warren, Substance Abuse Response Coordinator at the high school.